(800) 387-3199

 Actions

-3. Continually review the technology used in meetings and conference rooms to ensure it meets the necessary accessibility requirements to allow all attendees to participate meaningfully.
+1. Cardinal continually reviews the technology used in meetings and conference rooms to ensure it meets the necessary accessibility requirements to allow all attendees to participate meaningfully.

 2.4 Communications, other than ICT